We are delighted to announce the Snapper Guardians event will go ahead again this year at Woodman Point in Cockburn Sound on Saturday 8 February.

 Huge thanks to the volunteers who showed up on Saturday.
 It was a tough slog on the hottest November in Perth on record.
 The mussel gods thank you!

 The second part of this project involves the deployment of a mussel reef, the first of its kind in the Swan River estuary system.
 Not only will this reef increase diversity of habitat around the flats in the estuary basin it will also improve the general health of the Swan River.
 Mussels, filter-feeders by nature, are already attached to these deployed reefs and will immediately begin to consume plankton and non-living material from the water column, in turn improving light penetration and growing conditions for aquatic vegetation plants.

 Check out the video of this reef below

 ‘’Mussels can positively affect an ecosystem by its capacity to filter water and greatly improve the health of the water system in which they inhabitant,’’Project coordinator Alan Cottingham says.

 You can see the difference they make in a tank full of water here.

 Having healthy fish habitats is key to having healthy and sustainable recreational fisheries and Recfishwest is proud to support programs and initiatives that help keep our environment healthy.

-So as the water begins to warm up, it’s perfect timing to put dolphinfish, tuna, wahoo and billfish on your target list.
+So as the water begins to warm up this summer, it’s perfect timing to put dolphinfish, tuna, wahoo and billfish on your target list.